 Not to worry.
 After reading this article, you will understand the standard office build-out process, from the initial design to the day you move in.

 In this article, we will explain what happens in each step of the build-out process, including:

 The design process will likely begin even before your lease is signed.
 This is where you will work with your design team to define your vision, develop concepts and eventually finalize construction documents that you can use for bidding and permitting.

 During the design discovery phase, you will define the scope of your project.
 This will likely take place while you are still in the site selection process.

-At this point, your project team will begin the process of of providing test fits, project budgeting and scheduling.
+At this point, your project team will begin the process of providing test fits, project budgeting, and scheduling.

 With your architect engaged, you (and your project manager, if you’ve hired one) can enlist their help to produce test fits of the space(s) that you are considering.

 A test fit is a floor plan produced to ensure that a space will be able to accommodate your company’s needs.